West Kelowna Real Estate News!

 E-mail: pleduc@crea.ca

-Canadian home sales post solid gain in November
+Canadian home sales fall further in February

 Highlights: